jackjliew/ai-openscale/wos-scoring.md

 To configure monitors, {{site.data.keyword.aios_short}} requires you to send a scoring payload, in order to begin to log the data that will be monitored.

-- For models deployed in {{site.data.keyword.pm_full}}, you have the option of scoring deployed models in {{site.data.keyword.pm_full}} or by using the Payload logging API.
-For deployed models that are scored in {{site.data.keyword.pm_short}}, they are  automatically sent to {{site.data.keyword.aios_short}}.
+- For models deployed in {{site.data.keyword.pm_full}}, they are  automatically sent to {{site.data.keyword.aios_short}}.
+For scoring requests that are sent automatically, you do not need to complete this task and no code snippets appear.
 - For other machine learning engines, such as Microsoft Azure, Amazon SageMaker, or a custom machine learning engine the scoring payload must be sent using the Payload Logging API.
+For this, you must use a code snippet in either cURL or Python format, which you can retrieve from the Payload logging page.
 For more information, see [Payload logging for non-{{site.data.keyword.pm_full}} service instances](/docs/services/ai-openscale?topic=ai-openscale-cml-connect).

 ## Steps for payload logging
 {: #cdb-score-apisteps}

-1. Select a deployment and go to the **Payload logging** page.
+1. From the {{site.data.keyword.aios_short}} dashboard, click a deployment tile.
+2. Click **Configure monitors** .
+3. In the navigation pane, click **Payload logging**.
 2. Choose whether to use the `cURL` or `Python` code by clicking the `cURL` or `Python` tab.
 3. Click **Copy to clipboard** and paste it into to log model deployment request and response data.
 For more information, see [Payload logging for non-{{site.data.keyword.pm_full}} service instances](/docs/services/ai-openscale?topic=ai-openscale-cml-connect).